 At All Saints Church, we prize learning, seeking to know the mind and will of God through Scripture, reason, tradition and human experience.
 A wide variety of educational opportunities for all ages are offered on Sundays and during the week throughout the year.

 All Saints Church offers a comprehensive adult education program that includes Bible and theology, spirituality and pastoral care, the impact of arts and literature on our lives, and practical ways to live out our commitment to peace and justice.
-Information about the adult education offerings each week can be found in the Saints Alive newsletter and on the All Saints Web site.
+Information about the adult education offerings each week can be found in the Saints Alive and This Week at All Saints newsletters.

-The program begins each January and concludes with confirmation in May.
+In 2014 the program begins in January and concludes with confirmation on May 17th.

 See the Greater Pasadena EFM website here.